Lauri Goldkind, Associate Professor Graduate School of Social Service, FOrdham University.

 Wolf, L. & Goldkind, L. (submitted).
 Digital native meet friendly visitor: A Flexner-inspired call to digital action.
 Journal of Social Work Education.

-Goldkind, L. (forthcoming).
+Goldkind, L. (2015).
 Social media & social service: are nonprofits plugged in to the digital age.
 Human Services Organizations: Management, Leadership & Governance.

-Goldkind, L. (accepted).
+Goldkind, L. (2015).
 Leaning out: exploring organizational advocacy activities from an open systems perspective.
 The Journal of Policy Practice.

 Goldkind, L. & Wolf, L. (2014).
 A digital environment approach: Four technologies that will disrupt social work practice.
 Social Work, doi: 10.1093/sw/swu045.